 Rabbi Steven Blane has held several traditional pulpits as Rabbi and as Cantor.
 His most recent congregation was in New Milford, NJ.
 Echoing the experience of his mentor Rabbi Joseph Gelberman (of Blessed Memory), he heard a voice in his heart.
 "I was sad.
 Yes, I was doing well- I was serving a lovely community.
 I was making a good salary but I was not growing- my vision was much larger than I could realize in the Conservative or any particular movement.
 And so I left the traditional pulpit to journey on my own."

 Rabbi Blane founded Congregation Sim Shalom an Online Jewish Universalist Community that he leads in worship every Friday night at 7PM.
 The Sim Shalom community welcomes everyone to participate in all rituals and has online members all over the world who join in joyful, uplifting worship.
 Jewish Universalism is a new Jewish movement, envisioned and founded by Rabbi Blane.
 Among its core principals are the embrace of Interfaith relationships and the welcoming of anyone to participate in Jewish worship and rituals without restriction.
+He also sits on the Board of Directors of the Interfaith Seminary.

 He is also the founder and Dean of JSLI- The Jewish Spiritual Leader's Institute, an online Rabbinical School.